 palāyanaparāndṛṣṭvā daityānmātṛgaṇārditān |

-While most devi temples could look simple from the outside, the powerful energy is rarely perceived.
-Not that is not available!
-Our lifestyles have made our instruments (antha and bahya) so limited that we derive only the outermost benefits of our temples.
+While most devi temples could look simple from the outside, the powerful energy is tangible and perceivable by the tuned Bhakta.
+Not that is not available to everyone!
+Our lifestyles have made our instruments (antah and bahya) so limited that we derive only the outermost benefits of our temples.
 The Shakta tradition or Shaktism looks at everything as fundamentally feminine.
 She is looked at the powerful, compassionate, all-encompassing and pervasive energy.
 Everything, animate and inanimate in this universe is attributed to Her and nothing exists or moves without Her.
 Powerful and significant things are created with Devi’s energies and accessible to all devotees in Her temples.
 She not only bestows material prosperity but is a Mokshadayini for the one who is prepared enough.

 May Maa Kali giver us the eyes to perceive Her in everything we see around and imbibe qualities that can help us operate in this world with compassion, inclusivity and creativity!